-The biggest point in soratama photography is the aperture value.
-When the aperture value is increased, the depth of field gets deep, and the center sphere becomes clear.
-In addition, the background will not be blurred.
+The biggest point in Soratama photography is the aperture value.
+When the aperture value is increased, the depth of field gets deeper, and the center sphere becomes clearer.
+In addition, the background will be less blurry.

 On the other hand, the depth of field gets shallow and the background will be blurred when the aperture value is decreased.
 However, the edge of the center sphere will also be blurred.
 For this, you have to choose whether taking priority over making the sphere clear or blurring the whole image.

 The suitable sceneries for shooting with Soratama include objects with high color or tone contrast and objects that emit light such as illumination.